goern/meteor-operator/README.md

 export T=$(kubectl -n kubernetes-dashboard create token admin-user)
 ```

-`kubectl proxy` to expose 8001 and access http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/ for the kubernetes dashboard.
+Run `kubectl proxy` to expose 8001 and access http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/ for the kubernetes dashboard.

-use `kubectl port-forward -n tekton-pipelines service/tekton-dashboard 9097:9097` to expose the tekton dashboard, visit
+Use `kubectl port-forward -n tekton-pipelines service/tekton-dashboard 9097:9097` to expose the tekton dashboard, visit
 it at http://localhost:9097/

-deploy the tekton pipelines and tasks CNBi Operator depends on: `kubectl apply -f hack/create-repo-pipeline.yaml`.
+Deploy the tekton pipelines and tasks CNBi Operator depends on: `kubectl apply -f hack/cnbi-prepare.yaml`.

 `make install` will deploy all our CRD, and `make run` to run the controller locally but connected to the cluster.